Home :: Health Information for Travel :: Birth Control Travel Tips :: (Updated 31 July 2015)

 - Condoms are relatively easy to buy, although in some societies women will be frowned upon or actually refused the sale.

 - Carrying condoms through borders has its risks.
 In some countries, a woman with condoms might be considered a sex worker and questioned accordingly.
+Do your research about local culture first.

 - If you buy condoms overseas, make sure they're a reliable brand.
 Rubber doesn't stand the test of time, so make sure the condom looks pristine and fresh before use.